 Tracker funds have tended to do just that for lots of investors.

 So even if Kirby’s critiques of them were in some ways correct, the end result was still pretty positive for investors.
-Keeping an S&P 500 or FTSE 100 ETF in your coffee can may not mean you beat the market but the returns have still been positive and the fees low.
+Keeping an S&P 500 ETF in your coffee can may not mean you beat the market but the returns have still been positive and the fees low.
 And when you think about it, that’s all most investors are really after.

 Past performance is not a reliable indicator of future returns.